sntfrc/nottino/README.md

 ## How?

-The IR camera frames are fed to a fine tuned pre-trained ImageNet neural network, which has been trained to classify images into "awake" and "sleeping" situations.
-The meaning of 'situation' is flexible.
+The IR camera frames are fed to a fine tuned pre-trained ImageNet neural network, which has been trained to classify images into "awake" and "sleeping" _situations_.
+The meaning of _situation_ is flexible.
 Some information is a dead giveaway of an awake person (for example, pictures containing open eyes or person sitting in bed), while other can be more subtle.
 At runtime, the awake/sleeping state derived from images is then filtered with debouncing and hysteresis is applied, to make the light only turn on after the awake condition is asserted for longer than a short time, and make the light turn off only after various minutes of constantly detecting a likely sleeping state.

 Light is controlled using the great [BlinkStick](https://www.blinkstick.com/) boards and library.
 These are simple USB HID devices that allow color and intensity control of LED lights.
 APIs are available for many languages.